Essential coronavirus info Your safety is our first priority.

-Dr. J. Milo Taylor is an artist, musician, producer and researcher, and is Course Leader for the BA (Hons) Sound Arts course at London College of Communication.
+Dr. J. Milo Taylor is an artist, musician, producer and researcher, and Lecturer for the BA (Hons) Sound Arts course at London College of Communication.
+He is also additionally leads a reading group and facilitates practical workshops on the MA Sound Arts course.

 Milo’s teaching is informed by contemporary approaches to cybernetic theory and pedagogic / paragogic practices.
 This implies constant and productive movement between teaching, research and art making.
 Such questions arise as: